Öregrund: History

 Not until 1555, when Gustav Eriksson had become King Gustav I of Sweden (Vasa) and stabilized the nation, were the citizens granted permission to reconstruct the city.

-Uppland underwent an industrial revolution in the 17th century, with the Swedish iron industry becoming the foundation of Sweden's status as a Great Power.
+Uppland underwent an Industrial Revolution in the 17th century, with the Swedish iron industry becoming the foundation of Sweden's status as a Great Power.
 Bar iron was exported through Öregrund.
 In England the best quality wrought iron was known as Oregrounds iron.

 Fishing was basically the only industry through the centuries.
-The industrialization of the 19th century never took hold in Öregrund; instead establishing itself in the nearby Östhammar.
+The industrialization of the 19th century never took hold in Öregrund, establishing itself in nearby Östhammar instead.

 In the late 19th century a new industry prospered: the spas.
 People from outside built summer houses and made Öregrund their summer residence.
 During this era, several fine villas and gardens were built.

-However, the summer residents led to decreased tax incomes for economically troubled city.
+However, the summer residents led to decreased tax incomes for the economically troubled city.
 In 1968, Öregrund was merged with the then-city of Östhammar.
 Since the municipal reform of 1971, Öregrund is in Östhammar Municipality.

 In 2017 Öregrund was used as scenery for the Dutch television show Kroongetuige (Crown Witness).